 Based on quality of teaching, research and scholarship, MU is one of only 34 public U.S. universities — and one of only two institutions in Missouri — invited to membership in the prestigious Association of American Universities (AAU).

 MU is one of only six public institutions nationwide that can claim a medical school, veterinary medicine college and a law school on the same campus.
 Faculty and students also have immediate access to agriculture and engineering colleges along with the country's most powerful university nuclear research reactor.

 Known for collaborative, interdisciplinary research, MU has incomparable expertise and resources on a global scale in four areas: Food for the Future, One Health/One Medicine, Media of the Future and Sustainable Energy.
 We call it the Mizzou Advantage.

 Ellis Fischel Cancer Center at MU is the first academic health center to join MD Anderson Cancer Network® as a certified member.
 The network gives medical teams access to MD Anderson’s experts and best practices.

 MU educates the workforce, including a large number of STEM graduates.
-Of the record 8,668 degrees awarded during the 2014-15 academic year, one-third were in science, technology, engineering, mathematics and health fields.
+More than 40 percent of the record 8,668 degrees awarded last year were in science, technology, engineering, mathematics and health fields.

 Please share these pride points with family, friends and neighbors.